-With regard to the assessment of the program's success in meeting its educational outcomes (see the section, "MFT Program Educational Outcomes"), the following reflects a selection of the assessment data that has been obtained from members of the program's Communities of Interest in 2015-2016 (see the section "Communities of Interest"):
+With regard to the assessment of the program's success in meeting its educational outcomes (see the section, "MFT Program Educational Outcomes"), the following reflects a selection of the assessment data that has been obtained from members of the program's Communities of Interest in 2015-2016 and 2017 (see the section "Communities of Interest"), as well as more recent annual evaluations (namely AY 17-18 and AY 18-19):

-- The majority of clients find the therapy services at the FTC to be very helpful. - The vast majority of internship supervisors rate interns as excellent. - Employers rate program alums positively in terms of their clinical competence, research skills, and ability to teach/supervise. - Of those students who entered the program since 2005, 63% of graduates are licensed as MFTs, and 41% of current students are licensed as MFTs. - Of those students who entered the program since 2005, 48% of graduates are AAMFT Approved Supervisors, and 6% of current students are AAMFT Approved Supervisors. - 100% of graduates since 2005 had gained experience with teaching in higher education. - Current program students who are teaching undergraduate courses received an overall evaluation rating of 5.25/6. - 95% of current MFT students are members of AAMFT.
+- The majority of clients find the therapy services at the FTC to be very helpful. - The vast majority of internship supervisors rate interns as excellent. - Employers rate program alums positively in terms of their clinical competence, research skills, and ability to teach/supervise. - Since 2005, there have been 38 graduates from the program. - Of those, 55% are AAMFT Approved Supervisors.
+Of the data available, all achieved AAMFT Approved Supervisor status within 7 years of graduation. - Of the program graduates since 2005, 68% are licensed as LMFTS and all of those were licensed within 7 years of graduations.
+Of the graduates who are licensed, 62% were licensed prior to graduating or in the same year they graduated. - 98% of graduates since 2005 had gained experience with teaching in higher education. - Current program students who are teaching undergraduate courses received an overall evaluation rating of 5.45/6.